facebook/react-native-website/docs/pushnotificationios.md

 getSound(): string;
 ```

-Gets the sound string from the `aps` object
+Gets the sound string from the `aps` object.
+This will be `null` for local notifications.

 ---